1

 entry/exit, demographics of existing customers, substitutes for restaurants/pubs, etc. Justify

-2 to 4 academic/scholarly sources you discovered
+your claims by referencing between 2 to 4 academic/scholarly sources you discovered

 through U of S library resources.
 Be sure to use proper APA citation style to reference your